-The Book Guild has acquired a solid reputation for publishing books across all genres since its establishment over 30 years ago.
+The Book Guild has acquired a solid reputation for publishing books across all genres since its establishment over 35 years ago.
 As a trade publisher, we take on new titles that we feel have commercial potential only.
 The company operates both traditional publishing and partnership publishing models, but always with an emphasis on quality of production and achieving sales.
 Authors are invited to submit manuscripts in all genres for consideration.
 Submissions from agents are accepted but an agent is not essential, we accept author submissions direct.
 All submissions will first be considered for a traditional publishing model; if we do not feel that a manuscript is suitable for our traditional publishing programme, we will then consider it for some form of partnership publishing.
 Details on how to submit are given opposite.
 Note that we have worked closely with the Society of Authors (SoA) to ensure that our author contract is a fair one for authors.

 Under our traditional publishing model, we bear all the expense of publishing a book, and we may pay an ‘advance’ on royalties to the author.
 Due to the high level of risk in conventional publishing, books generally have to be considered to have great market potential.
 Each year, The Book Guild brings out conventionally published titles that we think will sell well in the mass market, and we have an excellent record of sales.
 Traditional publishing enables us to maintain a position in the marketplace that benefits all the books that we publish.